samarkhatiwala/tmm/models/current/mobi2.0/README.txt

 (2) Next, make a directory in which you want to compile and run TMM-MOBI.
 We will call this TEST below.

-(3) Copy the contents (including subdirectories) of matlab/ and runscripts/ to TEST/.
+(3) Copy the contents (including subdirectories) of mobi2.0/matlab/ and mobi2.0/runscripts/ to TEST/.

-(4) Copy src/Makefile to TEST and follow the instructions at the top of Makefile for setting paths.
+(4) Copy mobi2.0/src/Makefile and mobi2.0/src/MOBI_TMM_OPTIONS.h to TEST/ and follow the instructions at the top of Makefile for setting paths.

 (5) If you wish to make changes to the MOBI or interface code copy the relevant source files to TEST/ and make your changes.

 (6) Edit namelist parameters in control.in as necessary.

-(7) Edit the CPP options in MOBI_TMM_OPTIONS.h as necessary.
+(7) Edit the C preprocessor options in MOBI_TMM_OPTIONS.h as necessary.

 (7) Build with:
+make cleanall
 make smallf
 make tmmmobiwrite
 make tmmmobi